radondb/website/content/en/docs/mysql/v2.1.3/feature/monitor.md

 ......
 ```

-## View on KubeSphere
+## Viewing on KubeSphere

-For RadonDB MySQL Operators and clusters deployed in Kubesphere Enterprise space, after monitoring is enabled, you can view the monitoring service status on the following page.
+After the monitoring is enabled, you can view the status of the monitoring service for RadonDB MySQL Operators and clusters deployed in Kubesphere workspace.

-- On the **service** page under **Application Load** in the project space, click `< clusterName>-metrics` to view the monitoring service information.
+- On the **service** page under **Application Load** in the project space, click `< clusterName>-metrics` to view the monitoring service details.

 ![View monitoring services](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/monitor_service.png)

-- On the **Container Group** page under **Application Load** in the project space, click the name of a container to view the status of `metrics` resources in the container.
+- On the **Container Group** page under **Application Load** in the project space, click a container name to view the status of `metrics` resources in the container.

 ![View monitoring resource status](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/pod_metrics.png)

-# View monitoring
+# Viewing monitoring data

-## Custom monitoring on kubesphere
+## Custom monitoring on Kubesphere

-Kubesphere's monitoring engine is based on Prometheus and Prometheus operator.
-Use kubesphere's custom monitoring function to support the monitoring of radondb MySQL indicators in a visual form.
+The Kubesphere monitoring engine is based on Prometheus and Prometheus Operator.
+Kubesphere’s custom monitoring allows you to monitor and visualize RadonDB MySQL metrics.

-1. In the same cluster project, select **user defined monitoring** under **monitoring alarm** and click **create**.
+1. In the same project, go to **Custom Monitoring** under **Monitoring & Alerting** in the sidebar and click **Create**.
-2. In the dialog box, select **MySQL** template and continue to configure the monitoring template.
+2. Step 2	In the displayed dialog box, set a name for the dashboard (for example, `mysql-overview`) and select the MySQL template.
+Click **Next** to continue.

 ![Select Template](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/mysql_exporter.png)

-3. Click **save template** to create a new monitoring template.
+3. Click **Save Template** in the upper-right corner.
+A newly-created dashboard is displayed on the **Custom Monitoring Dashboards** page.

 ![Save Monitoring Template](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/config_dashboard.png)

-4. Wait about ten minutes for the new monitoring panel to view the monitoring data.
+4. Wait about ten minutes to view the monitoring data.

 ![View Monitoring](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/monitor_overview.png)

-For more details, please check kubesphere [Custom Monitoring Introduction](https://kubesphere.io/zh/docs/project-user-guide/custom-application-monitoring/introduction/) and [Visual Monitoring](https://kubesphere.io/zh/docs/project-user-guide/custom-application-monitoring/visualization/overview/).
+For more details, see Kubesphere [custom application monitoring](https://kubesphere.io/docs/project-user-guide/custom-application-monitoring/introduction/) and [Visualization](https://kubesphere.io/docs/project-user-guide/custom-application-monitoring/visualization/overview/).

-## Using Prometheus + grafana platform
+## Using Prometheus and Grafana platforms

-[Grafana](https://github.com/grafana/grafana) is a cross platform, open source data visualization network application platform.
-The basic principle of monitoring through Prometheus + grafana platform is as follows:
+[Grafana](https://github.com/grafana/grafana) is an open-source interactive data-visualization platform.
+You can use Prometheus and Grafana platforms to view the monitoring information:

-- Through [mysql_exporter](https://github.com/prometheus/mysqld_exporter) Get radondb MySQL service monitoring data
+- Obtain the monitoring data of RadonDB MySQL services by [mysql_exporter](https://github.com/prometheus/mysqld_exporter).
-- Through [node_exporter](https://github.com/prometheus/node_exporter) Obtain the monitoring data of radondb MySQL server.
+- Obtain the monitoring data of RadonDB MySQL servers by [node_exporter](https://github.com/prometheus/node_exporter).
-- Transfer monitoring data to [Prometheus](https://prometheus.io/download/) After that, by configuring the data source, rich monitoring data charts and warnings are finally presented in grafana.
+- Transfer monitoring data to [Prometheus](https://prometheus.io/download/) and configure the data source to display monitoring charts and warnings on Grafana.

 ![Basic principles](https://dbg-files.pek3b.qingstor.com/radondb_website/docs/features/monitoring/prometheus_grafana.png)

-For more instructions on grafana visual monitoring, see [Grafana Dashboards](https://grafana.com/docs/grafana/latest/dashboards/)。
+For more instructions on Grafana monitoring visualization, see [Grafana Dashboards](https://grafana.com/docs/grafana/latest/dashboards/).